 Software can be purchased at a local retail computer store or online, usually in a box that contains all the disks (floppy diskette, CD, DVD, or Blu-ray) required for the program, manuals, warranty, and other necessary documentation.

 Software can also be downloaded to a computer over the Internet.
-Once downloaded, setup files can be run to start the installation of the program on your computer.
+Once downloaded, setup files are run to start the installation of the program on your computer.

-In addition to purchasing software, there are also millions of free software programs available that are broken into different types of categories.
+In addition to purchasing software, there are also millions of free software programs available that are separated into different categories.

 - Shareware or trial software is software that gives you a few days to try the software before you buy the program.
 After the trial time expires you'll be asked to enter a code or to register the product before you can continue to use it.